una-dinosauria/stacked-quantizers/README.md

 This code was mostly written by [Julieta Martinez](https://github.com/una-dinosauria/).

+## Deprecation notice

+Please note that I am no longer mantaining this code, and I discourage you from using Matlab at all.

+You can run stacked quantizers and many other quantization methods in Julia using [Rayuela.jl](https://github.com/una-dinosauria/Rayuela.jl)

 ### Datasets

 The demo requires you to download the `convnet1m-128` dataset, and put it into a `/data` folder at the top directory.